One-Way ANOVA with JMP

 6. Click “Unequal Variances”

-Use the Bartlett’s test for testing the equal variances between five levels in this case since there are more than two levels in the data and the data of each level are normally distributed.
-The p-value of Bartlett’s test is 0.777, greater than the alpha level (0.05), so we fail to reject the null hypothesis and we claim that the variances of five groups are equal.
-If the variances are not all equal, we need to use other hypothesis testing methods other than one-way ANOVA.
-If this test suggested that at least one variance was different, then we would need to use a different hypothesis test to evaluate the group means.
+Use Bartlett’s test to test for equal variances across five levels, since there are more than two levels in the data and the data for each level are normally distributed.
+The p-value of Bartlett’s test is 0.777, greater than the alpha level (0.05), so we fail to reject the null hypothesis, and we claim that the variances of the five groups are equal.
+If the variances are not all equal, we need to use other hypothesis-testing methods than one-way ANOVA.
+If this test indicated that at least one variance differed, we would need to use a different hypothesis test to evaluate the group means.

 • Null Hypothesis(H0): μ1 = μ2 = μ3 = μ4 = μ5

-• Alternative Hypothesis(Ha): at least one of the means is different from others
+• Alternative Hypothesis(Ha): at least one of the means is different from the others

 2. Select “Mean/Anova”